developmentseed/cogeo-mosaic/README.md

   footprint  Create geojson from list of files overview   [EXPERIMENT] Create COG overviews for a mosaic
 ```

-**Note**: Starting with version 2.0, pygeos has replaced shapely and thus makes `libgeos` a requirement.

 ### Create Mosaic definition
 ```bash